Coordinator Theory of Entrepreneurship

 Connections to other theories

-Say’s definition of the entrepreneur as a "coordinator" and "resource-shifter" laid the groundwork for modern economic thought:
+Say’s definition of the entrepreneur as a "coordinator" and "resource-shifter" laid the groundwork for classical economic thought:

 • Cantillon Theory: While Cantillon first identified the entrepreneur as a "risk-bearer," Say expanded this by adding the role of managerial judgment.
 For Say, being a risk-taker wasn't enough; one had to be an effective organizer.